Human Rights in Business Operation

 Community rights

-• Health and safety
+• Community Health and Safety (A5)

 • Welcoming opinions and monitoring the impact of the Company's operations on surrounding communities

-• Implementing projects and activities to prevent and mitigate impacts from the Company's operations on the environment, the health and safety of people, and property in the community
+• Implementing projects and activities to prevent and mitigate impacts from the Company’s operations on the environment, the health and safety of people, and property in the community.

-• Empowering community members to express their opinions or file complaints through various channels and encouraging their involvement in committees to collectively oversee the well-being and environmental concerns of the community
+• Empowering community members to express their opinions or file complaints through various channels and encouraging their involvement in committees to collectively oversee the well-being and environmental concerns of the community.

 • Strictly complying with environmental and safety laws and regulations and preparing an effective emergency and crisis management plan

-• Quality of product and service
+• Quality of Products and Services (A7)

 • Delivering safe products and services with quality standards and traceability